What are some things I can do to make good memories for my children and family?

 - Plan vacations that centre around the unique loves and interests of your family.
 If funds or time are short, set up a make-believe tent and camp in the living room.

+- Make holidays special by starting new traditions or recreating old ones.
 On your child’s 13th birthday, take the entire evening to celebrate the transition to adolescence.
 Consider commemorating the occasion with a meaningful gift.

 Whatever you do, don’t let the years pass without creating some memorable times that your children will cherish and perhaps pass on to their own children someday.
 You’ll be glad you did.